Florida’s Expert in PVC & TPO Membrane Roofing

 Membranes can be installed in a fully adhered manner, mechanically adhered, or held down with ballast using fasteners around the perimeter and at penetrations.
 Our roofing contractors perform an inspection to ascertain which method is best for your building’s location – climate conditions when installing PVC and TPO roofing in Ft.
 Lauderdale and the south Florida area can often dictate which is the best installation method for your building.

 Ethylene Propylene Diene Monomer (EPDM) – also referred to as rubber roofing – and Ketone Ethylene Ester (KEE) are two other options for your commercial low slope roof.
 Both are membranes available in several thicknesses.
 EPDM can be an economical option because it doesn’t have seams that require hot welding.
 However, the seaming process involved in PVC, KEE, and TPO installations often results in a more watertight seal.
 TPO membrane roofing on Florida buildings often has seams that are 3-4 times stronger than the adhesive seams of EPDM.

-By installing a thermoplastic roofing system from Rainbow Roofing you are investing in an energy efficient roofing system at that can help pay for itself over time.
-As one of the leading contractors specializing in PVC, KEE, EPMD, and TPO membrane roofing in Florida, you’re assured of a professional installation when using Rainbow Roofing on your project.
-Call us today for an estimate.
+By installing a thermoplastic roofing system from Rainbow Roofing, you are investing in an energy efficient roofing system at that can help pay for itself over time.
+As one of the leading thermoplastic roofing contractors specializing in PVC, KEE, EPMD, and TPO membrane roofing in Florida, you’re assured of a professional installation when using Rainbow Roofing on your project.
+Call us today for a free roof analysis.